fabioscagliola/Integration-Testing/README.md

 # ASP.NET Core Integration Testing

-The purpose of this solution is to implement integration testing of an ASP.NET Core web API that uses EF Core and Migrations with Microsoft SQL Server, mocking the database context in order to use SQLite.
+The purpose of this solution is to implement integration testing of an ASP.NET Core web API that uses EF Core and Migrations with Microsoft SQL Server, mocking the database context in order to use an [SQLite in-memory database](https://sqlite.org/inmemorydb.html).

 The solution consists of two projects: **WebApi** and **WebApiTest**: